dmsRosa6/DummyLang/README.md

 # DummyLang-Interpreter in Java

 This project is inspired by Monkey-Lang.
 Monkey-Lang is a programming language defined in the book *Writing an Interpreter in Go* by Thorsten Ball.
-This project serves as a practical exploration of language design and implementation concepts.
+Basically i wanted to apply what is on the book with a twist so used jasmin for the grammar and parser.

 ## Features

-- **Basic Arithmetic Operations**: Support for addition, subtraction, multiplication, and division.
-- **Control Structures**: Includes conditional statements (if-else) and loops (while).

 ## Getting Started